The Yale Digital Humanities Laboratory

 During 2007-2008, he served as a Fulbright Scholar at Uppsala University in Sweden.

-As the Manager for the DHLab, Catherine meets with researchers for consultations, teaches workshops on data analysis and visualization, and works with Teaching Fellows who are thinking about DH in the classroom.
+As the Program Manager for the DHLab, Catherine consults on digital humanities projects, teaches workshops on data analysis and visualization, manages communications, and directs the Digital Humanities Teaching Fellows program.
 Catherine comes to Yale from the University of Wisconsin-Madison, where she received a PhD in English literature alongside a minor in Humanities Computing and Design.

-Catherine has been actively involved in digital humanities initiatives at UW-Madison, as well as at Carnegie Hall and the Folger Shakespeare Library.
+In addition to her work at Yale and UW-Madison, Catherine has been actively involved in digital humanities initiatives at Yale-NUS, the Oak Spring Garden Foundation, Carnegie Hall, and the Folger Shakespeare Library.
 Her work has appeared in Victorian Review and Significance, and she has received grants for digital humanities research from the American Council of Learned Societies (ACLS) and the New Arts Venture Challenge.

 Douglas Duhaime is a Digital Humanities Developer for the DHLab.
 He comes to the lab from ProQuest, where he developed Digital Humanities software products as the Text and Data Mining Product Manager, and the University of Notre Dame, where he is completing a dissertation on algorithmic approaches to early modern authorship.